eduardofischermath/homemade_graphs/ISSUES.md

 Since many methods have many arguments, consider always "towering" them (that is, putting one in each line, as doen for a few function/method calls)

+## ISSUE #0036 ONGOING

+Generalize testing by the use of generic testing classes.
+For example, a class for initialization (that tests all ways something can be initialized and whether they return the correct results) which is subclassed and applied in different contexts (p. ex.
+Digraphs, Graphs, empty digraph)